dfosco/storyboard-example/README.md

 # Storyboard

-An example prototyping app powered by [Storyboard](https://github.com/dfosco/storyboard), a stateful design prototyping framework.
+An example prototype using [Storyboard](https://github.com/dfosco/storyboard), a stateful prototyping framework for designers.

 ## Quick Start